Zumukich/fantastisk-fisk/README.md

-# swaying-radar
+# fantastisk-fisk
-I created this repository primarily to serve as a central location for all the code I create for challenges or training videos.
-Well, if I can set it up... :-)
+I created this repository primarily to access all the code I create for challenges or training videos from multiple locations.
+Also, for learning something about GitHub and the software engineering process in general.

-Feel free to look around, but do not expect to find anything of value here.
+Feel free to look around, just know that your will find _much_ better versions of whatever I store here on [Codewars](http://www.codewars.com).